-In fact, this example demonstrates the buffer’s resistance against pH changes through acids or bases.
+In fact, this example illustrates the buffer’s resistance against pH changes through acids or bases.

-The aim of the third task is to demonstrate the influence of redox reactions and mineral precipitation.
+The aim of the third task is to demonstrate the influence of the redox potential on mineral precipitation.

-The result is dispayed in the right screenshot.
-Two output values for pH are given:
+The result is displayed in the right screenshot.
+Two pH values are given:

-The mineral that precipitates is strengite (FePO4:2H2O) – an Fe(III) mineral.
+The mineral that precipitates is strengite (FePO4:2H2O).
+It is a Fe(III) mineral.

 Oxidation.
 The results above are valid for ambient redox conditions, i.e. for pe = 4.
 Let us now change the redox conditions by oxidation with O2 (aeration).

 The corresponding input panel is shown on the right.
-We have four reactants (where the first two reactants define the phosphate buffer) plus the additional condition of an Open Redox System at pe = 10.
-This means that O2 is added until pe = 10 is obtained.
+There we have four reactants (where the first two reactants define the phosphate buffer) plus the additional condition of an Open Redox System at pe = 10.
+This means that O2 is added until pe = 10 is achieved.
 (In particular, 0.25 mM O2 is added to the system.)

-The obtained results are shown on the last screenshot on the right.
-The only difference to the above calculation is the fact that all Fe(II) is oxidized to Fe(III).
+The results are shown in the right screenshot.
+The only difference to the previous calculation is the fact that all Fe(II) is oxidized to Fe(III).
 In total, there are now 2 mM Fe(III) which completely precipitates as strengite.
-What remains in the solution is a vanishing amount of 4.5·10-7 mM Fe.
+What remains in the solution is a vanishing amount of 4.6·10-7 mM Fe.